Priti Patel: Lobbying and corporate relations

-In 2000, Patel left the employment of the Conservative Party to work for Weber Shandwick, a PR consulting firm.
-According to an investigative article published by The Guardian in May 2015, Patel was one of seven Weber Shandwick employees who worked on British American Tobacco (BAT)—a major account.
-The team had been tasked with helping BAT manage the company's public image during the controversy around the Burma factory being used as source of funds by its military dictatorship and poor payment to factory workers.
-The crisis eventually ended with BAT pulling out of Burma in 2003.
+In 2000, Patel left her job with the Conservative Party to work for Weber Shandwick, a PR consulting firm.
+According to an investigative article published by The Guardian in May 2015, Patel was one of seven Weber Shandwick employees who worked on British American Tobacco (BAT), a major account.
+The team had been tasked with helping BAT manage the company's public image during the controversy around its Burmese factory being used as source of funds by its military dictatorship and poor payment to factory workers.
+The crisis eventually ended with BAT pulling out of Myanmar in 2003.
 The article went on to quote BAT employees who felt that though a majority of Weber Shandwick employees were uncomfortable working with them, Patel's group was fairly relaxed.
 The article also quoted internal documents specifying that a part of Patel's job was also to lobby MEPs against EU tobacco regulations.
 She worked for Weber Shandwick for three years.

 Patel then moved to the British multinational alcoholic beverages company, Diageo, and worked in corporate relations between 2003 and 2007.
 In 2007, she rejoined Weber Shandwick as Director of Corporate and Public Affairs practices.
 According to their press release, during her time at Diageo, Patel had "worked on international public policy issues related to the wider impact of alcohol in society."

 Parliamentary career

 Member of Parliament for Witham: 2010–present

-In the 2005 general election, Patel stood as the Conservative candidate for Nottingham North, losing to the incumbent Labour MP Graham Allen.
-After her unsuccessful election campaign, she was identified as a promising candidate by new party leader David Cameron, and was offered a place on the "A-List" of Conservative prospective parliamentary candidates (PPC).
-In November 2006, Patel was adopted as the PPC for the notionally safe Conservative seat of Witham—a new constituency in central Essex created after a boundary review—before gaining a majority of 15,196 at the 2010 general election.
-She was drafted into the Number 10 Policy Unit in October 2013, and was promoted as Exchequer Secretary to the Treasury the following summer.
+In the 2005 UK general election, Patel stood as the Conservative candidate for Nottingham North, losing to the incumbent Labour MP Graham Allen.
+Patel finished in second place and won 18.7% of the vote.
+After her unsuccessful election campaign, she was identified as a promising candidate by new party leader David Cameron, and was offered a place on the "A-List" of Conservative Prospective Parliamentary Candidates (PPC).
+In November 2006, Patel was adopted as the PPC for the notionally safe Conservative seat of Witham, which was a new constituency in central Essex created after a boundary review.
+At the 2010 general election, Patel was elected to Parliament as MP for Witham, winning 52.2% of the vote and a majority of 15,196.

 Along with fellow Conservative MPs Kwasi Kwarteng, Dominic Raab, Chris Skidmore and Liz Truss, Patel was considered one of the "Class of 2010" who represented the party's "new Right".
 Together, they co-authored Britannia Unchained, a book published in 2012.
-This work was critical of levels of workplace productivity in the UK, making the controversial statement that "once they enter the workplace, the British are among the worst idlers in the world".
-The authors suggested that to change this situation, the UK should reduce the size of the welfare state and seek to emulate the working conditions in countries like Singapore, Hong Kong, and South Korea rather than those of other European nations.
-In the same year, Patel was elected on to the executive of the 1922 Committee.
+The book was critical of levels of workplace productivity in the UK, making the controversial statement that "once they enter the workplace, the British are among the worst idlers in the world".
+The authors suggested that to change this situation, the UK should reduce the size of the welfare state and seek to emulate the working conditions in countries like Singapore, Hong Kong and South Korea rather than those of other European nations.
+In the same year, Patel was elected to the executive of the 1922 Committee.